-Later in our Torah Portion, around 13 years later, Abba tells Abram that his descendants will be as numerous as the stars.
-Abram becomes Abraham as the Holy One puts His breath in Abram’s name and informs him that this gospel, this good news, will be taken to the nations.
-It’s the same message given to the disciples by Yeshua.
+Around 13 years later, God tells Abram that his descendants will be as numerous as the stars.
+Abram becomes Abraham as the Holy One puts His Breath in Abram’s name and informs him that this gospel, this good news, will be taken to the nations.
+It’s the same message given to the disciples by Yeshua/Jesus.
 It’s the same message given from the prophets of old.

 For this is what the LORD of Hosts says:

 “Once more, in a little while, I will shake the heavens and the earth, the sea and the dry land.
 I will shake all the nations, and they will come with all their treasures, and I will fill this house with glory, says the LORD of Hosts.T he silver is Mine, and the gold is Mine, declares the LORD of Hosts.
 The latter glory of this house will be greater than the former, says the LORD of Hosts.
 And in this place, I will provide peace, declares the LORD of Hosts.”
 (Haggai 2:6-9).

 Worried about a one world government?
 Forgetttaboutit!
 A King is coming and He does not fear, nor is he a liar.
 He will SHAKE ALL THE NATIONS.

 ‘Travel in order to transform yourself, create yourself anew.’
 At its simplest, lekh lekha translates: ‘Travel—to yourself.’
 (Zohar).